NC State Extension Publications

 • Wash raw vegetables thoroughly before eating.

-• Keep uncooked meats separate from vegetables and both separate from cooked foods and ready-to-eat foods.
+• Keep uncooked meats separate from vegetables, cooked foods, and ready-to-eat foods.

 • Avoid raw (unpasteurized) milk or foods made from raw milk.